-- Treasury accounting, particularly fair calculations and value ensurina appropriate disclosures.
-There is a risk, due to the complexity of the financial instruments, that they are incorrectly valued, accounted for or disclosed, resulting in a material error in the accounts or a material disclosure deficiency.
-The Committee noted the specialist advice received in the area compliance with and appropriate accounting standards in valuation and disclosure. - Compliance with the FRC guidance and licence condition with regard to the going concern assessment.
+- Treasury accounting, particularly fair value calculations and ensuring appropriate disclosures.
+There is a risk, due to the complexity of the financial instruments, that they are incorrectly valued, accounted for or disclosed, resulting in a material error in the financial statements or a material disclosure deficiency.
+The Committee noted the specialist advice received in the area and compliance with appropriate accounting standards in valuation and disclosure. - Compliance with the FRC guidance and licence condition with regard to the going concern assessment.
 Consideration was given to operational performance against budget, financing arrangements, banking facility covenants and the application of appropriate sensitivities and compliance with Licence Condition 30. - The risk of fraud in revenue recognition where considerations included specific testing on unbilled income and analytical review.
 No misstatements arising from fraud were identified.